+Armed with a .38-caliber revolver, a 22-caliber rifle and a hind in America, and coming the property, and they moved Davis may have encouraged shotgun, Mr. Davis, his two here to build up a good farm sons and several employees before the big land russ start-reached a financial agreement the Alabaman had turned over with them.
+In 1973, a state highway was land to selected squatters who ters, an argument broke out.
+In 1974, a state highway was land to selected squatters who ters, an argument broke out.
+The squatters teld the Davis would pay him back in produce.
+There appears to be no sense panic among other large ranchers in the area.

-"I don't buy the anti-Ameri-can talk," said another United States rancher.
+"I don't buy the anti-American talk," said another United States rancher.
 "Davis was a bique, that would be inimical liam E. Schaufelle Jr., is now tough character.
-But he thought pendent in 1965 rather than ac-cept the principle of majority rule.
-The proposals, which would be financially underwritten by Britain and possibly the United State Henry A Kissinger and in Senegal on a swing through he was back in the United Immense Problems Arise SO mo Development of the Amazon and began in earnest only in the last decade, under the military dif Government that has been in few power since 1964.
-But the Gov- for ernment has vacillated and " changed the direction of its Par policies as immense develop- said

-Guarantee Policy for Rhodesia Shaped Continued From Page 1, Col. 1 Britain and possibly the United State Reining in Reinin Reining in Reining in viewed as a fair price and then Africa. to assist the farmer to lease to assist the farmer to lease Another meeting, possibly bique, Zambia and Tanzania, the same land if he wants to remain.
-This assures the even-tween Mr. Kissinger and Mr. desian security forces in the tual turnover of property to Africans but provides white farmers with the option of stay-ing on ing on. white businessmen are being Smith. drawn up, according to diplomatic sources.
+But he thought pendent in 1965 rather than accept the principle of majority rule.
+The proposals, which would be financially underwritten by Britain and possibly the United State Henry A Kissinger and possibly the United State Henry A Ki Immense Problems Arise mo Development of the Amazon and began in earnest only in the last decade, under the military dif Government that has been in few power since 1964.
+But the Government has vacillated and "changed the direction of its Par policies as immense develop-said Guarantee Policy for Rhodesia Shaped Continued From Page 1, Col. 1 States, includes the establishment of a bank to buy land from white farmers at what is Richard South Africa, and the increased from white farmers at what is Richard South Africa, and the increased Mozambique.
+In addition, 5,000 make it worth your while."
+1,500 guerrillas in knodesia, everybody.
+And if you end up with less land than you expectMozambique.
+In addition, 5,000 mostly near the border with less land than you expectMozambique.
+In addition, 5,000 make it worth your while." viewed as a fair price and then Africa. to assist the farmer to lease the same land if he wants to remain.
+This assures the eventual turnover of property to Africans but provides white farmers with the option of staying on the same land if he wants to next month, is projected between Mr. Kissinger and Mr. desian security forces in the tween Mr. Kissinger and Mr. desian security forces in the their search for a political solution in Rhodesia.
+South Africa, which serves as Rhodesia's economic than 45,000 reservists and paramited than 45,000 reservists and pa white businessmen are being Smith. drawn up, according to diplomatic sources.